gisquick/gisquick-doc/docs/installation/plugin.rst

 <https://github.com/gislab-npo/gisquick-qgis-plugin/blob/master/LICENSE>`__
 version 2 or later.

-Plugin can be installed into QGIS in the standard way by :menuselection:`Plugins --> Manage and Install Plugins`.
+Plugin can be installed in QGIS Desktop from :menuselection:`Plugins --> Manage and Install Plugins` as other QGIS plugins.

 .. important:: |imp| Currently Gisquick plugin **is not** available from QGIS Plugins Repository.
 Therefore is necessary to register